 Iglesia de San Miguel; in the image used as background for this page you can see its front in the scale model at Parque Tematico del Mudéjar

 A characteristic of the churches of Olmedo is the elaborate use of bricks for decorative purposes.
 It is a craftsmanship which was first developed by the Romans when they perfected the manufacture of fired bricks.
 Sepolcro di Annia Regilla near Via Appia is a fine example of how bricks were used to make buildings which resembled a classical temple.
 You may wish to see Castillo de Coca, a fortress with an elaborate brickwork near Olmedo.

 Casa de Los Davila with coats of arms of the Davila (left) and of symbols of Castile and Leon (right)

 The use of a sculptured white stone in this portal of Olmedo attracts the attention of the visitor.
-The Davila were a noble family of Avila, a town near Olmedo.
-They had a large palace at Avila and its portal is decorated with a relief.
+The Davila were a noble family of Avila, a town near Olmedo, the birthplace of St. Teresa of Jesus.